sysprog21/rv32emu/docs/instruction.md

 # RISC-V instructions

+## ISA extensions

+RISC-V is designed for extensibility.
+A RISC-V platform must implement a base integer instruction set (such as RV32I or RV64I, which are ratified, or RV32E or RV128I, which are proposed) that defines a core set of basic instructions.
+Additional functionality is then provided through optional extensions.
+For example, the "M" extension adds integer multiplication and division capabilities, while the "F" extension introduces support for single-precision floating-point arithmetic.

+## Instruction Encoding

 In RISC-V, there are only a small number of instruction layouts (named with
 letters: Register/register, Immediate/register, Store, Upper immediate, Branch, and Jump), which is refreshing, and the choice to reserve two bits in the